Webinar: Should Asians apply to the Ivy League? - SIGN UP

 Olivia Boissel’s plan was to become a judge.
-She had earned her Bachelor of Arts, Juris Doctor, and Master of Arts Cultural Policy and Management at Sciences Po, one of the top public universities in France.
+She had earned her Bachelor of Arts and Juris Doctor at Sciences Po, one of the top public universities in France and was about to take the national judge exam before changing careers.

 “I went through the whole process,” says Boissel.
 “I completed my degrees and I did internships at courts in France.”